guillermo-lahuerta/Real-time-object-detection/README.md

 I got idea to design this model after watching one of the YouTube videos by [Nicholas Renotte](https://www.youtube.com/watch?v=yqkISICHH-U).
 Some of the steps followed in this project, resemble what he has done for other use cases (e.g., sign object detection).
 I also used an amazing graphical image annotation package, *LabelImg*, developed by [Tzuta Lin](https://github.com/tzutalin/labelImg).

-Regarding the technical implementation of the model, we use *transfer learning* to load the neuron weights pre-trained on the [XXXX]() model.
+Regarding the technical implementation of the model, we use *transfer learning* to load the neuron weights pre-trained on the [**ResNet50**](https://keras.io/api/applications/resnet/) model.

 ## ResNet50